ICLRandD/Blackstone/README.md

     max_cat = max_cats[0]
     return (max_cat, max_score)

+text = """
-text = """It is a well-established principle of law that the transactions of independent states between each other are governed by other laws than those which municipal courts administer.
-It is, however, in my judgment, insufficient to react to the danger of over-formalisation and “judicialisation” simply by emphasising flexibility and context-sensitivity.
-The question is whether on the facts found by the judge, the (or a) proximate cause of the loss of the rig was “inherent vice or nature of the subject matter insured” within the meaning of clause 4.4 of the Institute Cargo Clauses (A)."""
+It is a well-established principle of law that the transactions of independent states between each other are governed by other laws than those which municipal courts administer. \
+It is, however, in my judgment, insufficient to react to the danger of over-formalisation and “judicialisation” simply by emphasising flexibility and context-sensitivity. \
+The question is whether on the facts found by the judge, the (or a) proximate cause of the loss of the rig was “inherent vice or nature of the subject matter insured” within the meaning of clause 4.4 of the Institute Cargo Clauses (A).
+"""

 # Apply the model to the text
 doc = nlp(text)